arvindb95/PySSA/README.md

 [Soderberg et al. 2005](https://ui.adsabs.harvard.edu/abs/2005ApJ...621..908S/abstract)

 ## To do
-- Check the calculations of F2 and F3
+- Better comments to make the code more readable